 According to Cameron Wolfe, MBBS, an infectious diseases specialist with Duke Health, seasonal flu is like most viruses in that it changes subtly every year.
-“Last year’s vaccine may have created antibodies that will could help you this year, but the virus still changes every year,” Wolfe said.
+“Last year’s vaccine may have created antibodies that could help you this year, but the virus still changes every year,” Wolfe said.
 “That’s why the flu vaccine changes every year to keep up as best it can with a changing flu strain.”

 Unfortunately, several myths about the flu vaccine continue to persist, which discourage some people from getting it every year.
 Here, Dr. Wolfe sets the record straight about the flu vaccine and COVID-19.